plone/training/react/redux.rst

 Reducers
 ========

+Next we will create the reducer by creating the ``reducers/faq.js`` file.
 As stated earlier a reducer is pure function which takes the previous state and an action and returns the new state, it will look like this: